tfpk/cse/README.md

 1) Autocomplete `give` commands on local (i.e. CSE owned) machines.
 2) Run commands through `ssh` remotely, using the `cse` command.
 3) Run those commands in the context of a local terminal (you don't need to keep a seperate terminal for connecting to cse)
+    - Keep track of where on the CSE machine this "virtual SSH" is.
 4) Automatically transfer files to cse by using the `^` character at the start of arguments
+    - Files being replaced are backed up.

 ## Structure